International Human Rights Law

 Assessment modes: Portfolio

 This core module will provide you with advanced knowledge about key approaches and issues in international human rights law.
-It is focused on the interplay between human rights law at the domestic, regional and international levels.
+It's focused on the interplay between human rights law at the domestic, regional and international levels.

 You go on to reflect upon the theoretical critiques (e.g. liberal, feminist, cultural relativist) that have been addressed to the concept of rights.
 We will also evaluate the strengths and weaknesses of human rights institutions charged with the adjudication and implementation of human rights.

-The aim of this module is to prepare you for the specialist options in the Spring Term, as well as for dissertation research.
+The aim of this module is to prepare you for specialist optional modules in the Spring Term, as well as for dissertation research.